aliaamin/foodtruck/proposal.md

 ## Proposed Solution
 To allow our users to be able to discover new food truck from where ever they are in the city, we will build a food truck delivery application that is user friendly.
 The application will use a map and a table to allow users to browse and search for alternatives food truck near their desired area.

-The following diagram ilustrate how to approach such project when facing external customers.
+The following diagram illustrate how to approach such project when facing external customers.
 ![Demo Map](image/projectstep.png)

 ### Data